Gairloch Waste Water Treatment Works Improvements

 Scottish Water has also applied to Marine Scotland for a Marine Licence construction consent for the outfall extension on the sea bed.

-Applications to SEPA and Marine Scotland hae been advertised in the Ross-shire Journal.
+Applications to SEPA and Marine Scotland were advertised in the Ross-shire Journal.
 They included a brief description of the work, where to find more information and how to make representations to SEPA and Marine Scotland.
-The consultation period for both applications runs for 28 days from 8th July.
+The consultation period for both applications ran for 28 days from 8th July 2016.
 You can download a pdf of these applications below.

 Posters that were displayed at the Gairloch Information event